bakszero/HiddenMarkovModels/README.md

 # Baum Welch Algorithm
-Implementation of Baum Welch-Algorithm for POS tagging.
+Implementation of Baum Welch-Algorithm for POS tagging using the expectation-minimization algorithm.

 Has implementation of both online and batch training versions.